szabgab/perlmaven.com/sites/en/pages/the-value-of-clean-ci-for-data-trace.md

 Result: PASS
 ```

-So I ran the tests again, this time with the <b>RELEASE_TESTING</b> environment having a true value.
+So I ran the tests again, this time with the **RELEASE_TESTING** environment having a true value.

 ```
 RELEASE_TESTING=1 perl Build test